- Rep. Tim Murphy: GOP knew HealthCare.gov would be an ‘unmitigated disaster’

 - Hamas cleric tells Jews: ‘We will exterminate you’

 Ex-WNBA player Holdsclaw in jail on assault charge

 Question of the Day

-ATLANTA (AP) - Former WNBA star Chamique Holdsclaw is in custody after being accused of shooting into a woman’s car after using a bat to break its windows.
+ATLANTA (AP) - Former WNBA star and Olympic gold medalist Chamique Holdsclaw is in custody after being accused of shooting into a woman’s car after using a bat to break its windows.

 Holdsclaw was in custody Thursday night in Fulton County Jail.
 Her bond was set at $10,000 on one charge each of aggravated assault, second-degree criminal damage and reckless conduct.